ediliauribe/ediliauirbe.github.io/index.md

 ---
-title: Time Series Decomposition
+title: Edilia Uribe's Website
-description: CTBA course content
+description: Personal website of my Data Analytics projects
 ---
 This is content from my CTBA Course